-Oil stocks and field repair inventory amounts are physically measured, counted or estimated and valued at the lower of cost or net realisable value.
+Oil stocks and field repair inventory amounts are physically measured, counted or estimated and valued at the lower of cost and net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and costs of selling final product.
 Cost is determined as follows:

-- (i) Materials, which include drilling and maintenance stocks, are valued at cost; and - (ii) Petroleum products, comprising extracted crude oil stored in tanks, are valued at v) Revenue recognition
+- (i) Materials, which include drilling and maintenance stocks, are valued at cost; and - (ii) Petroleum products, comprising extracted crude oil stored in tanks, are valued at cost. - (iii) Material stocks are valued at weighted average cost v) Revenue recognition

-Inventories and material stocks are accounted for on a FIFO (first in, first out) basis.
+For inventories and material stocks, cost is determined on a FIFO (first in, first out) basis.